jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 #### 2020-05-14 Postponed Encircle Broader View / Construct Drafts Neater Folders

-- [ ] ~ Make folder subdivision neater, now that the topics have found a new place. ("Encircle Language Spec", "Encircle Constructs Drafts", "Encircle Broader View" and "Framework".)
+- Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.
-- [ ] ~ Encircle Language Spec has priority over the other main folders.
-- [ ] ~ The others are postponed for now.

 Scoping